jajohnsylvester/IBMGenAI/Readme.txt

-    Introduction to Deep Learning & Neural Networks with Keras - Repeat - to be captured Deep Learning with Keras and Tensorflow - Repeat Introduction to Neural Networks and PyTorch - Repeat Deep Learning with PyTorch - Repeat
+    Introduction to Deep Learning & Neural Networks with Keras - Repeat - to be captured Deep Learning with Keras and Tensorflow - Repeat Introduction to Neural Networks and PyTorch - Repeat Deep Learning with PyTorch - to be captured
     AI Capstone Project with Deep Learning - Repeat

                      IBM Gen AI Level E2  - Completed